VienDinhCom/practice-makes-perfect/freecodecamp-front-end-development-libraries/README.md

 # Front End Development Libraries

-You know, I’ve built a lot of websites—used BEM, Tailwind, Bootstrap, Sass, jQuery, React, Redux—you name it.
+I’ve built a lot of websites—used BEM, Tailwind, Bootstrap, Sass, jQuery, React, Redux—you name it.
 But this course took my skills deeper.

 I dived into Bootstrap and jQuery, then added logic to CSS using Sass.
 Next, I built a shopping cart—really got into React and Redux, crafting powerful single-page apps.